nvidia-holoscan/holohub/tutorials/holoscan-playground-on-aws/README.md

-# Getting Started with Holoscan SDK on AWS
+# Holoscan Playground on AWS
 ## Overview
 The Holoscan on AWS EC2 experience is an easy way for having a first try at the Holoscan SDK.
 The [Holoscan SDK documentation](https://docs.nvidia.com/holoscan/sdk-user-guide/sdk_installation.html#prerequisites) lists out the hardware prerequisites.
 If you have a compatible hardware at hand, please get started with the SDK on your hardware.
 Otherwise, you could utilize an AWS EC2 instance to have a first look at the Holoscan SDK by following this guide.